CMCC-Foundation/bytestorm/README.md

 # ByteStorm

-This is the official repository for the paper entitled: "**ByteStorm: a data-driven, multi-step approach for Tropical Cyclone detection and tracking**", using deep learning and the BYTE tracking algorithm.
+This is the official repository for the paper entitled: "**ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking**", using deep learning and the BYTE tracking algorithm.

 ## Overview